Anish-Kanrar/anish/README.md

 # anish
-my name is anish .my college name is cemk.
+my name is anish .my college name is cemk.my fev play is cricket.